 Cash flows from operating activities.
 Cash flows from operating activities were \$191.1 million in the 2023 period, which represents a \$258.4 million decrease compared to the 2022 period.
 Changes in merchandise inventories resulted in a \$601.1 million decrease in the 2023 period as compared to a decrease of \$538.9 million in the 2022 period, representing a significant use of cash from operating activities in both periods as further discussed below.
 Changes in accounts payable resulted in a \$116.4 million increase in the 2023 period compared to a \$172.1 million increase in the 2022 period, due primarily to the timing of inventory purchases, receipts and payments.
-Changes in accrued expenses and other liabilities resulted in a \$176.8 million decrease in the 2023 period compared to a \$222 period compared to the 2023 period compared to the 2022 period.
-Changes in income taxes in the 2023 period compared to the 2022 period.
-Changes in income taxes in the 2023 period compared to the 2022 period.
-Changes in income taxes in the 2023 period compared to the 2022 period.
-The 2023 period compared to the 2022 period.
-Net income decreased \$38.3 million in the 2023 period compared to the 2023 period compared to the 2022 period.
+Changes in accrued expenses and other liabilities resulted in a \$176.8 million decrease in the 2023 period compared to a \$116.4 million decrease in the 2022 period.
+Net income decreased \$38.3 million in the 2023 period compared to the 2022 period.
 Changes in income taxes in the 2023 period compared to the 2022 period are primarily due to the income taxes due and the timing of the payments.